 1 Name (as shown on your income tax return).
 Name is required on this line; do not leave this line blank.

+County of Crook

+2 Business name/disregarded entity name, if different from above

+Crook County

-County of Crook 2 Business name/disregarded entity name, if different from above Crook County on page 3 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Che following seven boxes.
-Individual/sole proprietor or C Corporation S Corporation Partnership 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): single-member LLC Exempt payee code (if any) ction Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partner ship) ▶ rint or type.
-Instructions Note: Check the appropriate box in the line above for the tax classification of the single-member ov LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the or another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a sing Exemption from FATCA reporting code (if any) ר Specific is disregarded from the owner should check the appropriate box for the tax classification of its own er.
-Sec ✓ Other (see instructions) ► Local Government (Applies to accounts maintained outside the U.S.) 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name a nd address (optional) See 200 NE 2nd Street 0, 6 City, state, and ZIP code Prineville, OR 97754 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN) 'ntor TIN is the encountries have The TIN exercised except which the encountry of the exception o Social soc urity number
+on page 3.
+3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check only on following seven boxes.
+Individual/sole proprietor or C Corporation S Corporation Partnership Trust e of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): /estate

+single-member LLC Exempt payee code (if any)

+ction Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ►

+rint or type.
+Instructions Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Do nu LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-member ELLC is code (if any)

+г Specific is disregarded from the owner should check the appropriate box for the tax classification of its owner.

+ec. ✓ Other (see instructions) ► Local Government (Applies to accounts maintained outside the U.S.)

+5 Address (number, street, and apt. or suite no.) See instructions.
+Requester 's name and address (optional)

+See 200 NE 2nd Street

+0) 6 City, state, and ZIP code

+Prineville, OR 97754

+7 List account number(s) here (optional)

+Par t I Taxpayer Identification Number (TIN)

+Paralal an austifut musels au